Tarik Ahlip, Lara Chamas and Samira Farah

 Paradise, Beauty and Violence

 Lara Chamas is a first generation Australian-Lebanese artist, based in Melbourne.
-Her practice investigates sub topics of postcolonial and migrant narratives, specifically within the context of her cultural identity.
-Fleeing from civil war, her parents migrated to Australia, in which she was born.
-This inbetweenness of world and cultures informs her practice greatly.
-Her practice explores this in relation to contemporary Australian and global society, and current political issues, such as; colonialism, refugees, racism, otherness, stigma, language, islamaphobia, terrorism and power relations within society.
+Her practice investigates sub topics of postcolonial and migrant narratives, specifically within the context of her cultural identity, in relation to contemporary Australian and global, political society.
 Currently a completing a masters by research in fine art at Monash University, central to her research is the expansion on these notions in a more historical and anthropological sense.
-With discussing geopolitical issues, research and first hand experience is important to the genuinely of her work.
-Middle Eastern historical and cultural comparatives provide surprising amount of relativity and perspective into contemporary Australian culture as experienced by the artist.

 Samira Farah is a curator, creative producer and radio presenter.
 She hosts The Score on Triple R.